 Step 1: Brainstorm for ideas

-Choose a topic that interests you.
-Use the following questions to help generate topic ideas.
+The talk about choosing a topic that is of interest to you can be a bit confusing without a proper guide: Use the following questions to help generate topic ideas.

 - Do you have a strong opinion on a current social or political controversy?

 - Did you read or see a news story recently that has piqued your interest or made you angry or anxious?